MOONLABIISERB/marl-ecs-course/Marl_project/marlProject/robotic-warehouse/README.md

-## run testlarge.py and testsmall.py
+## run testlarge.py for large layout and testsmall.py for small layout

 #### Project report has name "MARLProject_21008"